thatdoogieguy/RaspberryPiIceCastPlayer/README.md

 ## Installing DarkIce

-There are a wide range of articles on how to configure DarkIce, install it on a raspberry pi, and a number of seperate options to build from source etc.
+There are a wide range of articles on how to configure DarkIce, install it on a raspberry pi, and a number of separate options to build from source etc.

 It should be noted that by default DarkIce doesn't include MP3 support.

 For the purposes of this, there is a prebuilt.deb binary in the repo you can install

-1. Download the folder from GitHub using wget or curl
+1. Download the darkice_1.3-1_armhf.deb package from GitHub using wget or curl
 2. Run `dpkg -i %filename%` to install DarkIce
 3. Download the DarkIce.sh script and copy to a suitable location
 4. Run `chmod +x %path to file%` to enable execution
 5. Run `chmod 755 %path to file%` to enable suitable permissions (this can be locked down further for better security)

+If you want to enable hard mode, use the super helpful guide [HERE](https://www.linuxwolfpack.com/compile-darkice.php) to manually build the installer

 ## Installing IceCast2